wazo-platform/wazo-doc/source/system/xivo-auth/stock_plugins.rst

 LDAP by voicemail (EXPERIMENTAL)
 --------------------------------

-.. warning:: This plugin is **experimental**.
-It can be removed or changed without warning.
+.. warning:: This plugin is **EXPERIMENTAL** It may be removed or changed without further notice.

 Backend name: ldap_user_voicemail

-Purpose: Authenticate a ldap user.
+Purpose: Authenticate via an ldap user.

-Creation token flow:

-* Format username with ``bind_dn_format``.
+Work flow followed when creating a token:

+* Create a DN for authentication built from the ``username`` and ``bind_dn_format``.
-* Perform a simple bind on LDAP Server with given username_formatted/password.
+* Perform a simple bind on LDAP Server with the created DN and ``password``.
-* Concatenate username and ``domain`` to build email.
+* Concatenate ``username`` and ``domain`` in order to search for an email.
-* Search through all XiVO voicemail to find email corresponding and associated XiVO user.
+* Search through all of XiVO's voicemails for the corresponding email
+* Find the user associated to the voicemail
-* Return a token with the same access of the associated XiVO user.
+* Return a token with the same access privileges as the user

 Limitations:

-* Email defined in the voicemail section should be unique.
+* Emails stored in the voicemails **MUST** be unique.
+Authentication bugs might occur if the email is found in more than one voicemail.
-* A voicemail with a unique email should be associated to only 1 XiVO user.
+* The voicemail with the email **MUST** be associated to only one user.
+Authentication bugs might occur if a voicemail is associated to multiple users.

 Configuration
 ^^^^^^^^^^^^^

-Example of ldap configuration:
+Configuration example:

 .. code-block:: yaml
    :linenos: